ale-01cu/z17-MITRANS/README.md

-# z17-MITRANS
-MITRANS app by z17 company, this app allow classify and manage social networks comments and feedback.
+# z17-MITRANS app by z17 company, this app allow classify and manage social networks comments and feedback.